platformspec/site/docs/types/infrastructure/the-four-layers.md

 ## Is that all?
 But wait... there's more...

-Cloud Platforms are not just about the layers of services and software components.
+Infrastructure Platforms are not just about the layers of services and software components.
 What about the policies regarding interaction between the specified services?
 How about the experience provided to developers?
 And we cannot forget about security!
 These elements are equally as important to the definition of a cloud platform as the services/software providers themselves.
 So let's get into that...